googlesamples/easypermissions/README.md

 method `EasyPermissions.somePermissionPermanentlyDenied(...)` to display a dialog to the user in this situation and direct them to the system setting screen for your app:

+**Note**: Due to a limitation in the information provided by the Android framework permissions API, the `somePermissionPermanentlyDenied` method only works after the permission has been denied and your app has received the `onPermissionsDenied` callback.
+Otherwise the library cannot distinguish permanent denial from the "not yet denied" case.

 ```java
 @Override
 public void onPermissionsDenied(int requestCode, List<String> perms) {